Become a PADI Divemaster on Koh Tao

-Some of your time will be spent on either self-study or Instructor led sessions as you work towards completion of all 9 knowledge reviews, which is usually completed in the days following your Orientation.
+Some of your time will be spent on self-study as you work towards completion of all 9 knowledge reviews, which can be completed before arrival with the Divemaster e-Learning.

-Once all the Divemaster course knowledge development is completed and you are satisfied with your knowledge, we will issue you with the Divemaster final exam.
+Once all the Divemaster course knowledge development is completed and you are satisfied with your knowledge, you can take the Divemaster final exam.